 Whether they’re the most high-tech or not, they’re certainly good, and still at a reasonable price, albeit the most expensive here.

 They have the perfect beam pattern (but most claim to have that).
-They are also plug & play and should work with most vehicles without too much fuss, and have an operating window of 9V – 24V DC – should work with all auto electrics.
+These lights are plug & play and should work with most vehicles without too much fuss.
+They also have an operating window of 9V – 24V DC – should work with all auto electrics.

-They also have other neat features – a full ball-bearing race cooling fan, copper-core heatsink and AirFlux dual cooling – some engineering has gone in to these.
+They also have other neat features – a full ball-bearing race cooling fan, copper-core heatsink, and AirFlux dual cooling.
+Some engineering has gone into these.
 Not quite as long life, with 40,000 hours (using the same 3 hours/day that works out to about 38 years), but they do have a 2-year warranty with them.